-Each SEA/SH incident must be verified to determine if it was related to the WB financed project.
-The PIU Social Specialist must form a SEA/SH verification committee comprised by her/him, one member of the PIU, one member of a local service provider and a representative of the contractor (if relevant).
-The PIU Social Specialist must notify the SEA/SH Committee of the incident within 24 hours of its creation.
+Each SEA/SH incident should be verified to determine if it was related to the WB financed project.
+The PIU Social specialist should form a SEA/SH verification committee comprised by her/him, one member of the PIU, one member of a local service provider and a representative of the contractor (if relevant).
+The PIU Social Specialist should notify the SEA/SH Committee of the incident within 24 hours of its creation.
 The SEA/SH verification committee will consider the SEA/SH allegation to determine the likelihood that the grievance is related to the project.

-If after the committee review, SEA/SH allegation is confirmed and it is determined that it is linked to a project5, the verification committee discusses appropriate actions to be recommended to the appropriate party i.e., the employer of the perpetrator, which could be the PIU or a contractor.
+If after the committee review, SEA/SH allegation is confirmed and it is determined that it is linked to a project, the verification committee discusses appropriate actions to be recommended to the appropriate party i.e., the employer of the perpetrator, which could be the PIU or a contractor.
 The PIU will ask contractors to take appropriate action.
 The committee reports the incident to the perpetrator's employers to implement the remedy/disciplinary action in accordance with local labour legislation, the employment contract of the perpetrator, and their codes of conduct as per the standard procurement documents.

-For SEA/SH incidents where the survivor did not consent to an investigation, the appropriate steps must be taken to ensure the survivor is referred to/made aware of available services and that the project mitigation measures are reviewed to determine if they remain adequate and appropriate or if they require strengthening.
+For SEA/SH incidents where the survivor did not consent to an investigation, the appropriate steps should be taken to ensure the survivor is referred to/made aware of available services and that the project mitigation measures are reviewed to determine if they remain adequate and appropriate or if they require strengthening.

-If the survivor is interested in seeking redress and wishes to submit an official complaint with the employer, or with entities in the Saint Vincent and the Grenadines legal system, the PIU Social Specialist must provide linkages to the relevant institutions.
+If the survivor is interested in seeking redress and wishes to submit an official complaint with the employer, or with entities in the Saint Vincent and the Grenadines legal system, the PIU Social Specialist should provide linkages to the relevant institutions.
 Ensuring due legal process is up to the police and the courts, not the SEA/SH verification committee.
 Unlike other types of issues, the PIU Social Specialist does not conduct investigations, make any announcements, or judge the veracity of an allegation.

-Any cases of SEA/SH brought through the GM will be documented but remain closed/sealed to maintain the confidentiality of the survivor.
-Here, the GM will primarily serve to:
+Any cases of SEA/SH brought through the GM will be documented but remain closed/sealed to maintain